 In The Foothills Of Mount Fuji

-Before I stepped on to the Cathay Pacific flight to Hong Kong and on to Japan I had two hopes and before you say it…..Bob was not one of them!
+Before I stepped on board the Cathay Pacific flight to Hong Kong and on to Japan I had two hopes and before you say it…..Bob was not one of them!
 One was to once again see England lift the Rugby World Cup and the other was to see Mount Fuji in all her glory.

-At that time there was no thought of the bright lights of Tokyo or the old world charm of Kyoto it was the natural beauty of Fuji that I was craving.
+At that time there was no thought of the bright lights of Tokyo or the old-world charm of Kyoto, it was the natural beauty of Fuji that I was craving.

 There are iconic sights in the world that I feel you just have to witness for yourself and the snow-capped volcanic peak of Fuji has always been one of them.
 It’s weird however and I am certainly showing my age here but when I think of Fuji I immediately think of Fujifilm.
 Those old film cartridges you used to buy and then when your 36 photos were taken you would drop them into Boots to get them developed.
 How times have changed…I digress!!

 Now earlier on in my tour of Japan I had boarded the Shinkansen and had whistled past Fuji at a mere 320kms an hour however with the dense cloud that day, I sadly did not see her.
 I thought that may be my dream over until perhaps one day if I could, I would return to Japan.

 Thankfully the gods were with me as England progressed to the final of the tournament leaving me a few days free to return.
 Having covered the key cities there was only one place I was heading for and that was Fuji – actually to be more precise the mouthful that is, Fujikawaguchiko.

 Now the two-and-a-half-hour journey from Tokyo to Mount Fuji was to throw up a couple of surprises that I certainly was not expecting.